tintin10q/SPL-compiler/report/report.md

 You still need to implement it for every phase separately.
 Even though in reality the actual types of `UnaryOpExpr p` are all the same.
 At least here the upgrade function helps a little but because you can just `upgrade` most things to the latest phase (in this case TypecheckedP), and only implement pretty for that.

+Later I learned about [unsafeCoerce](https://hackage.haskell.org/package/base-4.20.0.1/docs/Unsafe-Coerce.html#v:unsafeCoerce) which probably would have worked as well.

 # Phases of the compiler

 The compiler currently consists out of the following phases: